skorokithakis/stavros-notes/content/ardupilot/dji-fpv-configuration.md

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on January 01, 2023.
+Last updated on May 03, 2025.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>